Kotlin Help

 gcc main.c libnative.so

 The compiler generates an executable called a.out.
-Run it to see in action the Kotlin code being executed from C library.
-On Linux, you'll need to include . into the LD_LIBRARY_PATH to let the application know to load the libnative.so library from the current folder.
+Run it to execute the Kotlin code from the C library.
+On Linux, you need to include . into the LD_LIBRARY_PATH to let the application know to load the libnative.so library from the current folder.

 cl.exe main.c libnative.lib